yesco/imacs/README.md

       - can't handle files with longer lines than terminal width
       - tabs... get's funny
       - vt100 only
-      - each keystroke rewrite the screen!
+      - some things rewrite whole screen!
-      - when you move till after the file end, it gets funny
+      - when you move till after the file end, it gets funny (TOFIX)
       - big files should mess it up

       Why